Who wins the Shai Gilgeous-Alexander vs. Mikal Bridges matchup in tonight's game?

 Shai Gilgeous-Alexander vs. Mikal Bridges and the Brooklyn Nets: Stats, Projections and Game Preview

-Mikal Bridges and Shai Gilgeous-Alexander will clash when the Brooklyn Nets (15-17) square off against the Oklahoma City Thunder (21-9) at Paycom Center on Sunday, December 31 beginning at 7:00 PM ET.
+NBA action on Friday will see Mikal Bridges and the Brooklyn Nets (15-20) hosting Shai Gilgeous-Alexander and the Oklahoma City Thunder (23-10) at Barclays Center, starting at 7:30 PM ET.

 Buy Tickets for This Game on Ticketmaster!